Moving Out, Making Friends and Mental Health

 Moving in

-Take some home comforts with you.
-Your room should be the little haven that you look forward to returning to after a long day of lectures and study!
+• Take some home comforts with you - your room should be a little haven that you look forward to returning to after a long day of lectures and study!

 Making Friends